pegeler/eddington2/README.md

 ## The algorithms

 There are two basic algorithms used throughout this repo.
-The first is one which relies on sorting the data.
+The first relies on sorting the data.
 Although this is fast enough, there are situations where the sorting operation can be prohibitively expensive computationally.